Contextual Bandits Analysis of LinUCB Disjoint Algorithm with Dataset

 For each time step, we pick the arm that has the highest UCB value (estimated mean plus its confidence bound) and we try to observe the reward for that arm only.
 With each iteration, we update the return average of each arm through the equation:

-• The mean of each arm μ_i increases with positive reward (1), and decreases with no reward (0)
+increases with positive reward (1), and decreases with no reward (0) - The confidence bound is updated by both

 The algorithm thus explore arms that might not be a good performer which we have high uncertainty about (thus a high UCB), while exploiting arms that have superior average returns but with high certainty.